rjwalls/CS4401-notes/2099-01-02-basics_bufferoverflows.md

 notifies the OS of the problem and the latter kills the process.

-We can avoid the segmentation fault in `stack0` by adjusting our exploit code to only overwriting the 'modified' variable and leaving the return address untouched.
-This requires us to know exactly where `buffer` and `modified` are relative to each other in memory.
-We can do this by looking at the disassembly of `stack0`.
+We can avoid the segmentation fault in `stack0` by adjusting our exploit code to only overwrite the 'modified' variable, leaving the return address untouched.
+This changes is easy to make if we know exactly where `buffer` and `modified` are relative to each other in memory.
+Fortunately, we can figure out their relative positions by looking at the disassembly of `stack0`.

-### Looking at the Disassembly
+#### Looking at the Disassembly

 Let's use `gdb` to take a closer look at the instructions and memory that comprise `stack0`.
-Actually, this disassembly is for a simplified version of `stack0` that does not read from `flag.txt`.
+Note: this disassembly is for a simplified version of `stack0` that does not read from `flag.txt`.

 The first thing we are going to do is change how `gdb` displays assembly.
+Specifically, we are telling `gdb` to use Intel syntax rather than AT&T syntax.
 We do this purely based on personal preference.

 ```
 set disassembly-flavor intel
 ```

+It is a good idea to first review [intel syntax and the basics of the x86 ISA](http://www.cs.virginia.edu/~evans/cs216/guides/x86.html), but here are a few reminders:
+ - the format is `instruction destination, source`
+ - esp is the stack pointer register in 32-bit x86, and it points to the top of the stack
+ - `mov DWORD PTR [esp+0x5c], 0x0` means move the 32-bit representation of 0x0
+   (DWORD) into the address `esp+0x5c`.
+ - `lea`: loads the effective address into the register rather than the content at that address.

 Now let's take a look at main: